-Have you ever experienced feeling moderate to severe pain on your shoulders?
-If you’re not actively doing any high intensity exercises or performing any strenuous work activity but feel a “pinching” pain when you move your neck and shoulders, then maybe you have poor posture that’s triggering the discomfort in those areas.
+Have you ever experienced feeling moderate to severe pain in your shoulders?
+If you’re not actively doing any high-intensity exercises or performing any strenuous work activity but feel a “pinching” pain when you move your neck and shoulders, then maybe you have poor posture that’s triggering the discomfort in those areas.
 A shoulder pain caused by poor posture is called shoulder impingement.

 How can poor posture lead to shoulder impingement?

-Our shoulders are made up of the upper arm bone called the humerus, the shoulder blade called scapula, and the collarbone called clavicle.
-The humerus is covered by muscles and tendons known as the rotator cuff where the shoulder blade is attached.
+Our shoulders are composed of the upper arm bone called the humerus, the shoulder blade called the scapula, and the collarbone called the clavicle.
+The humerus is covered by muscles and tendons known as the rotator cuff, where the shoulder blade is attached.
 The rounded socket on the shoulder blade, where your arm is kept, is linked to the upper arm bone.
-There is a lubricating sac called bursa, located between the rotator cuff and the bone on top of the shoulder called acromion, that is responsible for allowing the rotator cuff to move your arm freely.
+There is a lubricating sac called bursa, located between the rotator cuff and the bone on top of the shoulder called the acromion, that is responsible for allowing the rotator cuff to move your arm freely.

 Shoulder impingement develops when the space between the rotator cuff and acromion narrows.
 If you try to raise your arm to shoulder level or above the head, the acromion causes friction against the tendons and the bursa causing pain and irritation.
 Shoulder impingements can be caused by the following:

 Repetitive activities such as sports or exercise